weyoss/redis-smq/docs/migrating-from-v3-to-v4.md

 # Migrating from RedisSMQ v3.x.x to v4.x.x

-If you are coming from a version older than v4 you should consider the following notes before upgrading your RedisSMQ installation.
+If you are coming from a version older than v4, you should consider the following notes before upgrading.

 Here are the major breaking changes: